ott vs ctv

 Sophisticated Targeting Techniques

 Whether you opt for OTT vs CTV advertising, you can leverage advanced targeting capabilities and run contextual advertisements.
-The only difference is that you can fully utilize advanced advertising strategies on multiple devices when you opt for OTT advertising whereas CTV advertising will work on limited devices such as TVs.
+The only difference is that you can fully utilize advanced advertising strategies on multiple devices when you opt for OTT advertising whereas CTV advertising will work on limited devices such as smart TVs.

 Ad Formats